SkyKings-Guild/Guides/guides/blaze.md

 category: Bosses
 author: SkyKings
 tags:

-blaze
+  - blaze
-inferno
+  - inferno
-slayer
+  - slayer
 ```

 So you're struggling with blaze slayer?
-Well, you have came to the right place!
+Well, you have come to the right place!
 Here you will learn how to defeat all tiers of blaze slayer
 bosses, places to spawn and cheese the boss and extra info about blaze slayer.
 Now, lets get into it.

-Part 1: Gear Requirements
+## Part 1: Gear Requirements

-Tier 1
+### Tier 1

 Sword: Livid Dagger

 Armour: Full Superior / Shadow Assassin

-Pet(s): Rare Lion (shelmet is reccomended)
+Pet(s): Rare Lion (shelmet is recommended)

 Tips: Not really much to say, just the basic tier of blaze slayer.

-Tier 2
+### Tier 2

 Sword: Firedust Dagger, Twilight Dagger